-Interpreting and Utilizing New Holstein Genetic Information
+Interpreting and Utilizing Haplotype Information

-Prepared by Holstein Association USA Staff July 29, 2013
+Prepared by Holstein Association USA Staff December 3, 2018

-Genomics has allowed us to learn more information about our cattle at a younger age than ever before.
+Genomics is allowing us to learn more information about our cattle at a younger age than ever before.
 Along with that, geneticists are discovering traits that were previously unknown or unable to be measured because of how they were expressed.

-Six haplotypes impacting fertility in the Holstein breed have been identified by USDA researchers.
+Six haplotypes impacting fertility in the Holstein breed have been identified by dairy researchers.
 A haplotype is a combination of alleles (DNA sequences) at different locations on a chromosome that are transmitted together as a group (linked).
-Referred to as HH0 (the haplotype associated with the previously-identified genetic condition Brachyspina), HH1, HH2, HH3, HH4 and HH5, these haplotypes are believed to cause embryonic or fetal death when present in homozygous form, i.e., the offspring inherits the haplotype from both the sire and dam.
+Referred to as HH1, HH2, HH3, HH4, HH5, and HH6 these haplotypes are believed to cause embryonic or fetal death when present in homozygous form, i.e., the offspring inherits the haplotype from both the sire and dam.
 In a herd, this would appear as if a cow did not conceive, resulting in greater days open and lower conception rates.
 Researchers have found that these haplotypes never occur in homozygous form amongst any living animal that has been tested.
 That scenario is highly unlikely based on population probabilities, unless affected animals did not survive to birth.